ewrogers/gala-docker/README.md

 # Gala Node Dockerfile

 This repo has been updated to work on the latest Gala Node v1.1.0 software.
+If you are looking to upgrade your existing nodes, check out the section below.

 ## Overview